Simulator

 There are two ways to define the initial spawn pose of the car:

-1. The freicar_carla_proxy node provides the parameters spawn/x, spawn/y, spawn/z and spawn/heading that can be used to setup the initial pose.
-Note that if you use the sim_base.launch these parameters are getting overwritten by the values defined in this launch file.
+1. The spawn_sim_car.launch launchfile provides the parameters spawn/x, spawn/y, spawn/z and spawn/heading that can be used to setup the initial pose.

-2. Additionally, freicar_carla_proxy provides the parameter use_yaml_spawn.
-Note again that if you use sim_base.launch the value gets overwritten by the file.
-If use_yaml_spawn is set to true the spawn pose will be read from the files located in freicar_base/freicar_launch/spawn_positions depending on the map that is defined by the global parameter map_path (set in sim_base.launch).
+2. Additionally, spawn_sim_car.launch launchfile provides the parameter use_yaml_spawn.
+If use_yaml_spawn is set to true the spawn pose will be read from the files located in base/freicar_launch/spawn_positions depending on the map that is defined by the global parameter map_path (set in start_carla.launch).
 If the spawn position is used from the yaml file also the ros-parameter spawn/x etc will be set accordingly.

 The heading angle is in degree and defined as follows: